bjoernQ/rconfig/README.md

 # rconfig

 ## Known Issues
-- almost non-existing error handling implemented - unwraps all over the place
+- almost non-existing error handling implemented - unwraps all over the place (that's a question of the implementation not a weakness of the concept!)
-- not everything is validated
+- not everything is validated (e.g. unknown TOML keys - that's a question of the implementation not a weakness of the concept!)
-- TUI editing is not too good
+- TUI editing is not too good (see below - can be improved or replaced by a GUI)
 - code is just prototyping ...
-I guess it can be cleaned up enough to make it useable in a real project with some effort (or re-implemented from scratch based on this)
+I guess it can be cleaned up enough to make it useable in a real project with some effort (or re-implemented from scratch based on this).
+There is little sense in trying to have perfect code if we don't know yet what we want to build!

 ## Open Questions

 - probably we want to merge the TUI (as a feature) into `rconfig`?
+- Have a GUI instead of TUI?
+- Rethink "depends" depending on features?
+See https://github.com/bjoernQ/rconfig/issues/6#issuecomment-2199809818 - probably better to only allow dependencies on (parent) config keys and have an "active-when" to know for which features the config element is for?
+(Emit warnings when a value isn't used / show in TUI/GUI)

 ## Idea